Find out how the digital car document works and what changes for the driver

 But government and users liked the idea and, since January 2021, Contran’s resolution nº 809/2020 came into force.
 With her, the Vehicle Registration Certificate (CRLV or the “running document”) started to be issued by Organs responsible bodies only by digital means.
 Thus, the document printed on green paper money and issued by the Detrans of each state no longer exists.

-The same happened to the Single Transfer Document, the DUT.
+The same happened for the Single Transfer Document, the DUT.
 Whoever bought a car after January 4th no longer has the necessary paper to transfer the vehicle.
-What was the printed DUT was transformed into ATPV-e or Authorization for Transfer of Ownership of Digital Vehicle.
+What was the printed DUT was transformed into the ATPV-e or Authorization for Transfer of Ownership of Digital Vehicle.

 Understand how the digital document works

-The most important difference between paper and digital CRLV is that the driver or owner of the vehicle can have access to document on cell phone.
+The most important difference between paper and digital CRLV is that the driver or vehicle owner can access the document on their cell phone.
 The licensing process itself has not changed.
 However, after payment and settlement of debts, you have access to the digital document, which automatically links the Vehicle Registration Certificate (CRV) and the Annual Licensing Certificate (CLA) in a single place.
 There will no longer be the printing of a paper document by Detran or its delivery by Correios.

 There are two ways to access the digital CRLV.
-The simplest is through the Digital Traffic Wallet (CDT) mobile application, developed by the Federal Data Processing Service (SERPRO).
+The simplest is through the mobile application Digital Traffic Card (CDT), developed by the Federal Data Processing Service (SERPRO).
 By linking the vehicle’s Renavan number, the application displays the document on the device screen.
 The driver can also quickly consult the car’s infractions, debits or restrictions through this app.

 The other option is the Denatran website, which also allows access to the digital CRLV, if the driver does not have the application.